 Who Is Stevie Nicks?

 Singer and songwriter Stephanie Lynn Nicks was born on May 26, 1948, at Good Samaritan Hospital in Phoenix, Arizona.
 Her adopted moniker, Stevie, reportedly came from her childhood pronunciation of "Stephanie" as "tee-dee."
-Stephanie's mother, Barbara, was a homemaker and father Jess Nicks, a corporate executive, first met at Arizona State University.
+Nicks' mother, Barbara, was a homemaker and father Jess Nicks, a corporate executive, first met at Arizona State University.
 They became college sweethearts, and the couple married in 1947.

-As Stevie's father rose through the corporate ranks, the Nicks family skipped around Arizona, New Mexico, Texas, Utah and California.
-By 1963, the family landed in the suburbs of Los Angeles, and Stevie enrolled at Arcadia High School.
+As Nicks' father rose through the corporate ranks, the Nicks family skipped around Arizona, New Mexico, Texas, Utah and California.
+By 1963, the family landed in the suburbs of Los Angeles, and Nicks enrolled at Arcadia High School.
 While there, she met her best friend, Robin, and joined Changing Times, a band patterned after The Mamas and The Papas.
-Her tenure with the group was short-lived; the Nicks family soon moved to Palo Alto, California, where Stevie attended Menlo Atherton High School.
+Her tenure with the group was short-lived; the Nicks family soon moved to Palo Alto, California, where Nicks attended Menlo Atherton High School.
 Here, Stevie met classmate Lindsey Buckingham, a guitarist and fellow songwriter.
 The two shared a close bond and forged a strong musical partnership.

 Partnership with Lindsey Buckingham

 By this time, Nicks and Buckingham were deeply romantically involved.
-The couple continued collaborate, and soon landed a contract with Polydor Records.
+The couple continued to collaborate, and soon landed a contract with Polydor Records.
 In 1972, they released Buckingham-Nicks, an album that went largely unnoticed.
-In an effort to make ends meet, Stevie worked alternately as a maid, a dental assistant, and a waitress.
+In an effort to make ends meet, Nicks worked alternately as a maid, a dental assistant, and a waitress.

 Concurrently, Mick Fleetwood, John McVie and Christine McVie of the rock group Fleetwood Mac struggled with band tensions and line-up changes.
-In 1974, the group started seeking out a new recording facility, and arranged a visit to Sound City Studio in the San Fernando Valley—the same studio where Stevie and Buckingham recorded their album.
+In 1974, the group started seeking out a new recording facility and arranged a visit to Sound City Studio in the San Fernando Valley — the same studio where Stevie and Buckingham recorded their album.
 As producer Keith Olsen guided Fleetwood Mac through the facility, he showcased the studio's sound capabilities by playing the Buckingham-Nicks track "Frozen Love."
 The band was taken with Buckingham's guitar sensibilities.

 A few weeks later, Fleetwood Mac's then-guitarist Bob Welch quit the band.
 In need of a guitarist, Fleetwood remembered Buckingham's track and arranged a meeting with the musician.
 The group asked Buckingham to join the band, but he refused to collaborate unless Stevie was part of the deal.
-Fleetwood agreed, and in 1975 Stevie and Buckingham signed on to Fleetwood Mac.
+Fleetwood agreed, and in 1975 Nicks and Buckingham signed on to Fleetwood Mac.

 In 1976, the band started recording their sophomore effort, but their personal lives were in total disarray.
-The rigors of touring had strained Stevie's voice, and she sought medical help.
+The rigors of touring had strained Nicks' voice, and she sought medical help.
 The band was also in the middle of an emotional upheaval, and all of its romantic relationships disintegrated: The McVies decided to divorce, Fleetwood and his wife separated, and Nicks and Buckingham were in the midst of a tumultuous split.

 The band continued to record together, however, and their next album, Rumours (1977), became a record-setting hit.
 It spent 31 weeks at #1 on the Billboard 200 chart; went platinum in both the United States and the U.K.; and earned the group a Grammy Award for Album of the Year in 1978.
 Nicks' song "Dreams," inspired by the group's dissolving relationships, was the band's first No. 1 single.
-During this time, Nicks had a brief affair with band member Mick Fleetwood, and began an up-and-down relationship with Eagles drummer Don Henley.
+During this time, Nicks had a brief affair with band member Mick Fleetwood and began an up-and-down relationship with Eagles drummer Don Henley.

-The band continued to put out albums, including 1979's Tusk and 1980's Fleetwood Mac Live, but Stevie felt the draw toward solo work.
+The band continued to put out albums, including 1979's Tusk and 1980's Fleetwood Mac Live, but Nicks felt the draw toward solo work.
 In 1981, she released Bella Donna, which featured guest vocalists Tom Petty and Henley.
 The album reached No.1 on the Billboard chart, and featured the hit singles "Edge of Seventeen" and "Leather and Lace," as well as a duet with Petty called "Stop Dragging My Heart Around."